grumpyclimber/construction/article.md

   * We'll filter out posts with no replies
 3. The remaining dataset should contain only the posts that received feedback and the links to those posts - we can commence scraping the actual individual posts

-## Very basic HTML intro:
+## Very basic HTML introduction:

-Before we start, have you ever seen a HTML code?
+Before we start, I have to ask: have you ever seen a HTML code?
 It differs from Python.
 If you've never experienced HTML code, here's a **very** basic example of a table in HTML:
 ```html
 <html>
 <body>